aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 You may need this when a property on the current scope masks a property on the outer scope.
 Note that this property is chainable, e.g. `$parent.$parent.foo` is supported.

-Inside of the `repeat.for` these can be accessed.
+These can be accessed inside the `repeat.for`.
 In the following example, we display the current index value.

 ```markup
 <ul>